-When comparing light sources, an important measure of quality called brilliance, takes into account the number of photons produced per second, how fast the beam spreads out, the beam size and the spread in frequencies or wavelengths in the beam.
+When comparing light sources, an important measure of quality called brilliance, also known as brightness, takes into account the number of photons produced per second, how fast the beam spreads out, the beam size and the spread in frequencies or wavelengths in the beam.
 X-ray beams from advanced light sources are many orders of magnitude more brilliant than from conventional X-ray tubes.
+An undulator is an "insertion device" because it is "inserted" into the accelerator track.
+It is used in both circular and linear advanced light sources and is a periodic magnetic structure with the north and south poles of the magnets alternating in orientation.
+The undulator stimulates highly brilliant, forward-directed synchrotron radiation emission by forcing a charged particle beam to perform wiggles (accelerations), or undulations, as it passes through the device.